-A poison pill, an example of a "shareholder rights plan", is a measure taken by a company to discourage someone from instututing a hostile takeover attack.
+A poison pill, an example of a "shareholder rights plan", is a measure taken by a company to discourage someone from instituting a hostile takeover attack.

 Real-life example - Kona Grill

-Here is a real-life example of an implementation of a poison pill during May 2009 from Kona Grill.
+Here is a real-life example of an implementation of a poison pill by Kona Grill during May 2009.

 Real-life example - Barnes & Noble